RozhakXD/Premium/README.md

 ### PyNacl Or PyCryptodome Not Installed?

 - Usually the pip installation process takes up to 1 hour.
+You can wait until this process is complete, don't close the application so that it doesn't fail during the installation.
 - I hope you run **"$ apt update -y && apt upgrade -y"** until everything is installed properly.
 - The problem if the module is not installed is the Termux application which has problems during the installation.
 - You don't use Termux from play'store you should use ["Version-117"](https://f-droid.org/repo/com.termux_117.apk) or ["Version-118"](https://f-droid.org/repo/com.termux_118.apk).